FarronF/limerick-council-meetings/meetings/2015/04/21-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare - Rathkeale - 10th March 2015.md

 Roads Engineer will write to IE requesting a meeting to discuss the matter.

-The following items were raised by Members at the completion of the Agenda.--- 11
+The following items were raised by Members at the completion of the Agenda.
+---
+11

 Councillor O‟Brien referred to a report in The Irish Examiner whereby some Local